josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 There are two basic components we need to create these pieces.
 The first, and certainly the easiest, is the [`rect`](http://www.w3.org/TR/SVG/shapes.html#RectElement).
 A rectangle is probably the simplest shape you will find in SVG.
 As you would probably imagine, there are four key properties: `x`, `y`, `height`, and `width`. `x` and `y` define the location of the top left corner of the rectangle.
 Coordinates in SVG are relative to their container.
 In our case, the container is the root SVG document, so they're pretty simple.

 `height` and `width` are also pretty obvious.  `height` is how tall the rectangle will be, and `width` is how wide the rectangle will be.
 Because SVG graphics are made to scale, the idea of "units" doesn't make too much sense.
-You may be used to defining heights, widths, and positions in `px` from CSS.
-In SVG, you're best off not putting a unit.
-Using `px` will just map to the graphics internal unit.
+You may be used to defining heights, widths, and positions in `px` from CSS; in SVG you're best off not putting a unit.
+Using `px` will just map to the SVG internal unit.
 You *can* use things like `em` and `ex`, but that would only cause confusion in this context.

 <div id="rectangle-target"></div>

-If you create a rectangle just using the information about, you might be a bit disappointed.
-You'll be given a black rectangle, which isn't terribly interesting.
+If you create a rectangle just using the information above, you might be a bit disappointed; you'll be given a black rectangle, which isn't terribly interesting.
 Luckily, every svg shape accepts a `style` attribute.
 The `style` attribute is just CSS markup, so the syntax is identical to the CSS you are familiar with.
 The two important style rules are `stroke` and `fill`.
 On a `rect`, `stroke` refers to the border of the box, and `fill` is the inside portion.
 Both rules accept either a hex color or a regular CSS color.
 At the end of the day, your `rect` code should look like this:

 ```html
 <svg  xmlns="http://www.w3.org/2000/svg"